-During an era in which immigration is at the forefront of political and public policy discussions, history is a valuable lens through which we can consider contemporary experiences.
-This course, which provided opportunities for students to work closely with archival oral history interviews conducted with individuals who immigrated to Philadelphia during the dramatic wave of immigration occurring at the turn of the twentieth century, enabled participants to consider what it means to be an American, the motivations that compel emigrants to leave their home countries, and the ways in which American society has welcomed and rejected immigrants in our midst.
-Through detailed crafting of interview indexes, curation of exhibits, and production of experimental digital storytelling projects, students examined the experiences of immigrants from 100 years ago, in order to better contemplate the realities facing today’s immigrants.
+These courses provided opportunities for students to work closely with archival oral history interviews conducted with individuals who immigrated to Philadelphia during the dramatic wave of immigration occurring at the turn of the twentieth century, and to conduct their own oral history interviews with more recent immigrants in Philadelphia and its suburbs.
+In doing so, these students and public audiences interacting with this project consider what it means to be an American, the motivations that compel emigrants to leave their home countries, and the ways in which American society has welcomed and rejected immigrants in our midst.
+Through detailed crafting of interview indexes, curation of exhibits, and production of experimental digital storytelling projects, students examined the experiences of immigrants from 100 years ago and today, in order to better contemplate the realities facing today’s immigrants.

 The oral history project conducted to produce I Remember When included interviews with thirty-nine women and fifty-eight men.
 Of these, there were twenty-two first or second-generation Jews, nineteen Italians, seven Irish, six African Americans, four Poles, three Czechs, two Hungarians, one Chinese and one Mexican.
 The occupational breakdown included factory and construction workers, housewives, lawyers, politicians, business owners, newspaper reporters, labor organizers, doctors, and a professional boxer.
 More than half of the people interviewed did not make it into programs, so many of these voices are available here for the first time.
 All of the interviews are archived at the Nunn Center.

-In 2020, students will work on a new wave of digital storytelling projects that compare and contrast immigrant life experiences separated by 100 years—in the early 1900s and early 2000s.
+In 2020, students will work on a new group of digital storytelling projects that compare and contrast immigrant life experiences separated by 100 years—in the early 1900s and early 2000s.

-Philadelphia Immigration has been generously supported by grants from West Chester University's College of Arts and Humanities, including the Research and Creative Activities Award and the Equity, Access, Inclusion, and Diversity Initiatives Grant, and by the WCU History Department's Drayer Fund.
+Philadelphia Immigration has been generously supported by grants from West Chester University's College of Arts and Humanities, including the Research and Creative Activities Award and the Equity, Access, Inclusion, and Diversity Initiatives Grant, a Lindback Distinguished Teaching Award, and by the WCU History Department's Drayer Fund.
 Support for the development of the OHMS Suite of Omeka plugins and the Philly theme came from the American Historical Association's Roy Rosenzweig Award for Innovation in Digital History.
 The project also has received West Chester University's 2018 Technology Showcase Award.